What Is the Nordic Diet and Is It Healthy?

 No diet is complete without an activity component.
 If you want to take inspiration from the Nordic region, consider activities like rock climbing, skiing or skating.
+But the best type of physical activity for you is one that you enjoy and can stick with.
 No matter the sport, just be sure you're getting active.

 Featured Recipe: Yogurt with Blueberries & Honey

 Here are some ingredients that could be on the menu when following a Nordic diet-style eating pattern: